AmberMurray/CRUD-APP-HEROKU-DEPLOYMENT/express-gen-knex-psql-heroku-boilerplate.md

   - everything else should be the same as development
 * set a ternary in `db/knex.js`
   - `const env = process.env.NODE_ENV || 'development';`
+* if you've done user authorization/authentication/registration... add this to your server file (app.js, server.js, etc.): app.enable('trust proxy');
+if you don't add it, heroku won't let you sign in or register for a new acct on your site

 $ heroku create [app name]
 $ heroku apps:rename [new name] *to rename:*